GSA/ficam-playbooks/_pacs/9_pacs_glossary.md

 - Something you know (for example, a password)
 - Something you have (for example, an ID badge or a cryptographic key)
-- Something you have on or in your body (for example, a thumbprint or other biometric data)
+- Something you are (for example, a thumbprint or other biometric data)

 Authentication systems that incorporate all three factors are stronger than systems that only incorporate one or two of the factors.